quaydrionb/Local-Places/README.md

-# Project: Local Places
+# Local Places

-Local Places is a web app that interacts with the Yelp API.
-It allows users to look up restaurants located anywhere and provides options to sort the search results by best match, highest rated, and most reviewed.
+Local Places is a web app that leverages the Yelp API, enabling users to explore restaurants anywhere and sort search results by best match, highest rated, and most reviewed.

+## Purpose

+The purpose of the Local Places project is to provide users with a user-friendly web app for discovering and sorting restaurants based on Yelp's extensive database.
+The project incorporates React for frontend development, an Express server to handle authentication between the React App and the Yelp API, and various technologies for seamless integration.

 ## Technologies Used

-- React Create App: Bootstrapped the project with Create React App.
+- **React Create App:** Bootstrapped the project with Create React App.
-- React: Used for building the web application.
+- **React:** Used for building the web application.
-- Express: Created a second server to serve as an authentication node between REST requests from the React App and the Yelp API, solving CORS authentication dependencies.
+- **Express:** Implemented a secondary server as an authentication node to resolve CORS authentication dependencies between the React App and the Yelp API.
-- Fetch & Cors: Used for HTTP requests, responses, and authentication.
+- **Fetch & Cors:** Utilized for HTTP requests, responses, and authentication.
-- JavaScript: Core programming language.
+- **JavaScript:** Primary programming language.
-- CSS: Used for additional styling, especially when React Bootstrap was insufficient.
+- **CSS:** Applied for styling, especially when React Bootstrap was insufficient.

+## Features

+- **Dynamic Search:** Users can search for restaurants by location and explore results dynamically.
+- **Sorting Options:** Results can be sorted by best match, highest rated, and most reviewed.
+- **Responsive Design:** The web app provides a seamless experience across devices.

-## Challenges Faced
+## Future Work

-### 1. Creating Project & Components
-- Focused on making a static site using React components, including business, business list, and search bar components.

-### 2. Passing Information
-- Refactored objects and started using props.

-### 3. Setting Up Search Bar State
-- Set up states, event handlers, and faked a search by printing to the console and giving alerts.
-- Faced the challenge of a large search bar component, leading to the need to understand stateful and stateless items and split presentation and container components.

-### 4. Interacting with Yelp API
-- Read on Yelp API and added fetch calls to retrieve data in the search component.
-- Used Express for an intermediary authentication server to solve Yelp CORS authentication issues.
+While the current version of Local Places is functional, there are opportunities for future enhancements:

+- **User Authentication:** Implement user accounts for personalized experiences and features.
+- **Additional Sorting Options:** Introduce more sorting options based on user preferences.
+- **Enhanced Styling:** Further improve the visual aesthetics and user interface.
+- **Geolocation Integration:** Utilize geolocation for personalized restaurant suggestions.

 ## Conclusion

-The project successfully overcame challenges at each stage, combining various technologies to create a functional web app that interacts seamlessly with the Yelp API.
+The Local Places project successfully addresses the challenges faced during development, offering a functional and interactive web app for exploring restaurants with ease.